On the Curvature of Regge Metrics: Appendix: Relationship with Existing Formulas

 \section{Appendix: Relationship with Existing Formulas}

-The following proposition is a rigorous proof that the distributional curvature defined in (\ref{distcurvendofinal}) is equivalent to the equation for the densitized distributional curvature defined by other authors, with a slightly different test space.
+The following proposition shows that the distributional curvature defined in (\ref{distcurvendofinal}) is equivalent to the equation for the densitized distributional curvature defined by other authors, with a slightly different test space.